COVID-19 pandemic in New South Wales: 2021

 On 11 October, which some news media dubbed "Freedom Day", the 107 day lockdown in NSW was eased, mostly for the fully vaccinated.
 Stay-at-home orders were removed for them; non-essential retailers, hairdressers, and hospitality venues were among those able to re-open to people who could prove their full-vaccinated status; masks were no longer mandatory in the open, though still required indoors in public places and on public transport.
 The same day, full COVID-19 vaccination reached 75.2%, and 90.8% had received one dose.

 On 16 October NSW reached 80% full vaccination.
 Because of this, for those who were fully vaccinated, from 18 October mask wearing requirements, among others, and restrictions on numbers attending gatherings were eased, allowing more people to visit at home, gather outside, and at "controlled" (seated, fenced or ticketed) outdoor events.
 Travel between Greater Sydney and regional NSW was not yet permitted.

+On 25 October, schools resumed face-to-face learning for all students, with the initial planned return finishing 8 November having been revised twice to have students return earlier.

+On 1 November, travel between Greater Sydney and regional NSW was permitted.
+Fully vaccinated Australian citizens, residents, and their families became able to arrive from international destinations into New South Wales without hotel quarantine.

+On 15 December, additional restrictions were dropped, including masks in hospitality and retail spaces, and density limits in gym and dance classes.
+Contact tracing venue check-ins were reduced to high risk venues.
+Masks were still required in airports, on planes, and on public transport.